 How Teens Use Social Media in 2018

-Sep 12, 2018 | by Isaac Maltzer | Digital Trends, Social Media
+Sep 12, 2018 | By Isaac Maltzer |

 The findings of a recent study by Common Sense Media have been released, revealing the social media habits, preferences, and behaviors of American teenagers aged 13 – 17.
 The latest research completes the second round of a study first conducted in 2012.
 The result is a measure of how teens’ relationship with social media has evolved over a period of exponential growth (2012 – 2018) for multiple social media channels.
 Some of the results unveil little, reinforcing established assumptions, but other findings have shown to be far more complex.